viktorsmari/viktorsmari.github.io/hobby.md

 #### Personal
 * Non smoker.
-I try to eat healthy and go to the gym at least 3 times per week.
+I try to eat healthy and go to the gym around 3 times per week.
 * I prefer [bicycling](/strava.html) for transportation.
 * Practiced football for around 20 years and dancing for about 2 years.